unixorn/jpb-screen-utils.zshplugin/README.md

 ### [zplug](https://github.com/b4b4r07/zplug)

-This plugins can be installed by adding `zplug "unixorn/jpb-screen-utils.zshplugin"` to your .zshrc file.
+This plugin can be installed by adding `zplug "unixorn/jpb-screen-utils.zshplugin"` to your .zshrc file.